-&lt;sup>43 Bartik 1987.
+43 Bartik 1987.

-&lt;sup>45 Middleton 2001.
+45 Middleton 2001.
 Interview with Tom Trent, attorney, Bradley, July 7, 2017.

 Some studies such as the 2006 study The Equity Impacts of Municipal Tax Incentives: Leveling or Tilting the Playing Field? have shown that abatements have negative effects.
-The authors looked at the effect of an industrial tax abatement on the economic health of several Michigan cities.
-They found that
+The authors looked at the effect of industrial tax abatements on the economic health of several Michigan cities.47 They found that

-- municipalities that do not grant abatements have had the greatest relative improvement in the community economic health index over the 20-year period of the study; - frequent abatement users had the greatest declines in economic health; and that - occasional abatement users, while also experiencing some economic health declines, had the highest economic health index levels by 2000.
+- municipalities that do not grant abatements have had the greatest relative improvement in the community economic health index over the 20-year period of the study; - frequent abatement users had the greatest declines in economic health; and - occasional abatement users, while also experiencing some economic health declines, had the highest economic health index levels by 2000.

-In the 2006 study Local Tax Incentives in Action: The Payment-In-Lieu-Of-Tax Program the authors compared the economic health of two Tennessee cities that use PILOTs: Memphis and Nashville.
-The authors wrote that
+In the 2006 study Local Tax Incentives in Action: The Payment-In-Lieu-Of-Tax Program, the authors compared the economic health of two Tennessee cities that use PILOTs: Memphis and Nashville.48 The authors wrote that